infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/autopilot-plus.md

 ## Resuming Your Flight

-When you are ready to resume your flight, select **Active Flight** from the Mode selection menu, then tap continue.
+When you are ready to resume your flight, select **AutoPilot+** from the Mode selection menu, then tap continue.

 #### Why can't I resume my flight?